 These are the practical tools I use to run my business.
 I’ve learned that there’s much more beyond the nuts and bolts technology when it comes to running a business that feels heart-centred, light and free.
 When we get into alignment before action each day, there’s a lot less pushing and striving and a beautiful sense of flow and ease.
-Look out for a Part Two coming soon about how to Keep Your Vibes HIGH in your life and business.
-Jump on my newsletter list below and I’ll send you the link as soon as it’s published.
+I teach this in my High Vibe Journey programme!

 In the comments below, let me know if you’re using any of these tools or share any that you can’t live without.

 Some of the other links in this post are affiliate links and if you go through them to make a purchase I will earn a commission or extra time on my own subscriptions.
-Keep in mind that I wrote this post to genuinely share my tools and resources and not because of ant potential commissions I may receive from your purchases.
-The decision is yours, and whether or not you decide to buy something is completely up to you. 😊
+Keep in mind that I wrote this post to genuinely share my tools and resources.
+Whether or not you decide to buy something is completely up to you. ?

 Have you got the FREE & FABULOUS Project Me Life Wheel® yet?
 It’ll quickly show you where you’re currently out of balance so you know what needs your focus FIRST.